survanetwork/HotBlock/README.md

 [• License](#%EF%B8%8F-license)

 ## 📙 Description
-HotBlock is a funny PvP minigame.
-The goal is to stand as long as possible on the 'Hot Block' in the middle of the arena in order to earn money (via EconomyAPI).
+HotBlock is a funny PvP mini-game.
+The goal is to stand as long as possible on the 'Hot Block' in the middle of the arena in order to earn money (using a supported economy plugin).
 Because every player wants to get there, there is an exiting PvP-match.
 The dangerous poisoned blocks are making the game even more exiting.

 ## 🎁 Features
 - **OPEN ARENA** Open Game Arena where players can join at any time